The Devlin hotel operator sues insurer over Covid losses claim

 The Devlin Hotel, Dublin 6

-The operator of an hotel in Ranelagh, Dublin, has brought a legal action over its insurer’s refusal to pay out on a claim for business losses caused by the Covid-19 pandemic.
+The operator of a hotel in Ranelagh, Dublin 6, has brought a legal action over its insurer’s refusal to pay out on a claim for business losses caused by the Covid-19 pandemic.

-Premier Dale Limited, trading as The Devlin Hotel, has sued an insurance broker, Arachas Corporate Brokers Ltd, and an insurer, RSA Insurance Ireland DAC.
-Premier Dale is a subsidiary of Paddy McKillen jnr-controlled Press Up, the fast-growing hospitality group.
+Premier Dale Ltd, trading as The Devlin Hotel, has sued an insurance broker, Arachas Corporate Brokers Ltd, and an insurer, RSA Insurance Ireland DAC.
+Premier Dale is a subsidiary of the Paddy McKillen jnr-controlled Press Up, the fast-growing hospitality group.

 Premier claims the refusal to pay out on its business interruption claim has resulted in the hotel business sustaining “massive and mounting losses” without it being able to access funds from its insurer.